Santibio/Henry-Food-App/README.md

 PG_DATABASE = food
 YOUR_API_KEY= YOUR_API_KEY
 ```
-Otherwise you can use the database already uploaded to heroku
+Otherwise you can use the database already uploaded to heroku.
+LINK: https://pi-food-api-back.herokuapp.com